kartonfarkas/api_docs/source/suite/emails/emails_creating.rst

    * - 400
      - 10001
      - Invalid language
-     - The provided language code is not supported.
-For a list of supported languages, see the list of language codes.
+     - For a list of supported languages, see the list of language codes.
    * - 400
      - 10001
      - Invalid value: contactlist